 - Delegate vs. Adapter: iOS uses a delegate when using delegation patterns.
 In Android, such patterns are represented with an adapter.
 Although they are meant for different platforms and expressed through words, these are very similar concepts.

 - UIViewController vs Activity: we’ll be using the Activity class when programming in Android to represent certain screen display on a mobile device running on Android.
 In iOS, this job will be taken on by a controller called UIViewController.
 It’s also used for managing the lifecycles of events, subviews, etc. So, they perform the same role, even if they are not exactly the same.

 - Unlock: Android devices are unlocked by sliding your finger up and iOS devices are unlocked by sliding your finger to the right.

 - Preferences and access permissions: these are better organised in iOS devices, where they can all be found in a specific category in the device’s general preferences section.
 They are more scattered in Android and one must search through the device a little more to find the settings.

-- Maps: we can use either Apple’s maps or Google Maps when creating apps for iOS.
+- Maps: we can use either Apple’s Maps or Google Maps when developing apps for iOS.
 However, we’ll usually use Google Maps when creating apps for Android.
 In addition, the use of geofencing and beacons are becoming even more popular in combination with this.

 When it comes to creating apps, differences among operating systems are not only detected on a technical level.
 Design and marketing are clearly affected by them at a very basic level.
-Let’s see how to deal with these differences.
+Let’s see how to deal with these distinctions.

-We’ve already discussed the differences in cost of creating apps for Android or for iOS in previous articles.
-In fact, the iOS development process is slightly more expensive because of the fact that the demand for iOS apps are lower than for Android apps.
+We’ve already discussed the cost to develop an app in a previous article.
+In fact, the iOS development process is slightly more expensive because of the fact that the demand for iOS apps is lower than for Android apps.
 In addition to this, the requirements for launching an application in iOS are much higher.